shirakaba/anime-diverge/docs/shows/konosuba.md

 ---
-title: "KonoSuba - God's blessing on this wonderful world! / Kono Subarashii Sekai ni Shukufuku wo!"
+title: "KonoSuba - God's blessing on this wonderful world!"
 ---

 # KonoSuba